 Prominent Republican May Jester Allen allegedly heard that the Dems were weighing a 35-year-old DNC committeewoman named Anna Dickie Olesen for their vice-presidential nomination.
-Instead, this honor went to Franklin Delano Roosevelt.
+Instead, the nomination went to Franklin Delano Roosevelt.

 Because Maryland’s constitution reserved voting for men, Judge Oscar Leser and other anti-suffragists charged that the federal government had unlawfully infringed upon their state’s rights.
 In Leser v.
 Garnett, the Supreme Court unanimously rejected this and similar arguments against the 19th amendment, thus ensuring its long-term survival.
 Apparently Chief Justice William Howard Taft decided that the “great majority” were finally for it.

 Other holdouts include Louisiana and North Carolina, which waited until June 11, 1970 and May 6, 1971, respectively.
-Still, Mississippi was, by a noticeable margin, the very last state to go through with ratification.
+Still, Mississippi was the very last state to go through with ratification.

-Sculpted by Nashville native Alan Lequire, the monument will depict five “indomitable” suffragettes: Abby Crawford Milton of Chattanooga, Sue Shelton White of Jackson, Frankie Pierce and Anne Dudley of Nashville, and League of Women Voters founder Carrie Chapman Catt.
-On October 27, it will be unveiled on the Tennessee Performing Arts Center Bridge, near the state capital’s War Memorial building.
+Sculpted by Nashville native Alan LeQuire, the monument depicts five suffragists: Abby Crawford Milton of Chattanooga, Sue Shelton White of Jackson, Frankie Pierce and Anne Dudley of Nashville, and League of Women Voters founder Carrie Chapman Catt.
+It stands on the Tennessee Performing Arts Center Bridge, near the state capital’s War Memorial building.